rn-harsh04/data-cleaning-tool/README.md

 Dashboard By PowerBi

-A web-based **data cleaning and preprocessing tool** that allows users to **upload CSV/JSON files**, process them, and download the cleaned datasets.
+A web-based **data cleaning and preprocessing tool** that allows users to **upload CSV files**, process them, and download the cleaned datasets.

 ---
 ✨ Full Features